Fentanyl Addiction: Effects and Rehab

 Fentanyl Withdrawal & Detox

-When you stop taking fentanyl or other opioids, you will experience withdrawal symptoms within a few hours.4 Some of the most common fentanyl withdrawal include:4
+When you stop taking fentanyl or other opioids, you will experience withdrawal symptoms within a few hours.4 Some of the most common fentanyl withdrawal symptoms include:4

 - Muscle and bone pain.